How Can APIs Contribute to Your business Success?

 - Does it contain all the necessary information relevant to your business domain?

-- Does it minimize API payloads, optimizing for the fastest response times possible?
+- Does it minimise API payloads, optimising for the fastest response times possible?

-- Is the hygiene of good security practices such as authentication, authorization and encryption, versioning, error handling or filtering assured?
+- Is the hygiene of good security practices such as authentication, authorisation and encryption, versioning, error handling or filtering assured?

 If yes, you’re good to go – the API is designed in a way that allows it to act in the best interest of your business and to create customer success.